cfgauss/r-novice-gapminder/_extras/guide.md

 ***CHALLENGES 2 & 3***: 15 min

-## Dataframe Manipulation with dplyr: 1:30–2:25
+## Data Frame Manipulation with dplyr: 1:30–2:25

+(Ask them to get their dplyr cheat sheet.)

-Manipulation of dataframes means many things to many researchers.
+Manipulation of data frames means many things to many researchers.
 We often select certain observations (rows) or variables (columns).
 We often group the data by a certain variable(s), or we calculate summary statistics.
 We can do these operations using the normal base R operations: